microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 # Getting Started

-Let's walk through some simple examples for getting started with fluid telemetry for containers using the @fluidframework/fluid-telemetry package, we'll have to write some code.
+Let's walk through some simple examples for getting started with Fluid telemetry for containers using the @fluidframework/fluid-telemetry package, we'll have to write some code.

 ## Example 1: Logging container telemetry to the console.